lucasquin/lucasquin.dev/src/posts/redis-and-golang-a-powerful-combination.md

 ---
-title: Redis and Golang
+title: Redis and Golang - A Powerful Combination
-date:  2024/02/02
+date:  03/07/2022
 published: true
 ---

-# Redis and Golang: A Powerful Combination
+# Redis and Golang - A Powerful Combination

 Redis, an in-memory data structure store, is renowned for its remarkable speed and versatility.
 Its ability to function as a cache, message broker, and more makes it